IBM/ibm-satellite-storage/config-templates/ibm/ibm-csi-block/1.4.0/README.md

 ```
 ## Removing your assignment

-when removing the assignment from my clusters:
+When removing the assignment from my clusters:
- - all pods, daemonset and statefulset from the deployment will be removed
+ - All pods, daemonset and statefulset from the deployment will be removed.
- - all objects (pvc, pv, pod) that created manually will remain on the cluster until manual deletion
+ - All objects (pvc, pv, pod) that created manually will remain on the cluster until manual deletion.

 ```sh
 ibmcloud sat storage assignment rm --assignment <assignment-name>